caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 4.1 Enterprise Integration Framework

-LLMSecForge is designed for seamless integration into enterprise security and governance frameworks:
+AISecForge is designed for seamless integration into enterprise security and governance frameworks:

 #### 4.1.1 Security Operations Integration